Office of the Long-Term Care Ombudsman

 One of the principal purposes of the ombudsman program is to investigate and resolve complaints made by residents or on behalf of residents in long-term care facilities.
 Certified ombudsman staff and volunteers investigate and work to resolve complaints while focusing resolutions on the resident's wishes.
 Ombudsmen regularly visit long-term care facilities to be accessible to residents and monitor conditions.

-In addition, ombudsmen educate residents, facility staff, and the community, identify long-term care concerns, and advocate for needed changes in policies, laws, and regulations.
+In addition, ombudsmen provide education regarding long-term care issues for residents, facility staff, and the community; identify long-term care concerns, and advocate for needed changes in policies, laws, and regulations.

 Responding to Resident Concerns